-This includes feeding raw and real food (not always raw but at least fresh food), using herbs and food we produce for ourselves, including livestock, how we do that, and making sure my dogs are doing proper conditioning exercises for their fitness.
+This includes feeding raw and real food (not always raw but at least fresh, not processed, food), using herbs and food we produce for ourselves, including livestock, how we do that, and making sure my dogs are doing proper conditioning exercises for their fitness.
 I prefer to keep our home as free of as many toxic substances as possible and that includes preventing the dogs from being exposed to those things.
 We already do all this for ourselves, so writing about how I care for the dogs makes total sense to me and is just the next logical step in this blog.

 This care may also include going to our conventional vet and using “modern” medications if needed.
 We definitely do all the important stuff here for our dogs with regards to preventing infectious diseases and if something comes up like an ear yeast infection, we are not opposed to using conventional medications to eliminate it if needed.

 One of the problems when talking about dogs is that people get really upset and emotional around pet wellness issues.
 It is likely because of the emotional factor that this happens.
 Our pets are our family and are fairly innocent and that brings up strong emotions.
 We all want to take the best care of our pets as we can or know how, and our choices and opinions about what that is are sometimes criticized by other dog people, people without dogs, or even authority figures.
 This causes strong emotions.